-- 3.12 The site is identified for approximately 1,000 dwellings and associated development, which lies in the Parish of Impington (with the adjoining countryside to the west lying in the Parish of Girton).
+- 3.11 Land between Huntingdon Road and Cambridge Road / Histon Road, known as Darwin Green 2 and formerly known as NIAB 2, was released from the Green Belt for a sustainable housing-led urban extension of Cambridge in the Site Specific Policies DPD.
+Plans for the adjoining built development within Cambridge City are to be found in the Cambridge Local Plan, which should be read alongside this policy to give a full understanding of all inter-related proposals in the area.
+The northern boundary of the site has been extended to provide a small additional area of residential development on land removed from the Green Belt and outside the Air Quality Management Area (AQMA). - 3.12 The site is identified for approximately 1,000 dwellings and associated development, which lies in the Parish of Impington (with the adjoining countryside to the west lying in the Parish of Girton).
 The site and adjoining land will provide the infrastructure needed to deliver and serve the urban extension as a whole.
-The notional capacity of the original Darwin Green 2 site has been reduced from approximately 1,100 to 900 dwellings in light of concerns that the higher figure could result in densities that are too high and not compatible with achieving a high quality development on this edge of Cambridge, and to ensure that a higher figure is not relied on in land supply terms than is eventually delivered.
-The additional part of the site has capacity for approximately 100 further dwellings outside of the AQMA subject to ensuring sufficient space between the development and the A14 for a noise bund, preserving important landscape features and all water management features necessary to serve all parts of the Darwin Green development. - 3.13 The revised Green Belt boundary will maintain an open green foreground setting to Cambridge and ensure that the expanded City remains physically separate from surrounding villages especially the closest villages of Girton and Histon & Impington.
+The notional capacity of 1,000 dwellings is a robust estimate of capacity for the purposes of plan making.
+The number of dwellings will be determined by a design led approach to deliver a high quality development on this edge of Cambridge.
+The additional part of the site added through this Local Plan is outside of the AQMA, and is subject to ensuring sufficient space between the development and the A14 for a noise bund, preserving important landscape features and all water management features necessary to serve all parts of the Darwin Green development. - 3.13 The revised Green Belt boundary will maintain an open green foreground setting to Cambridge and ensure that the expanded City remains physically separate from surrounding villages especially the closest villages of Girton and Histon & Impington.
 In this way the character of Cambridge as a city surrounded by a necklace of villages can continue to be protected. - 3.14 This rural area provides an opportunity for Green Belt enhancement and a Countryside Enhancement Strategy will be required to demonstrate how landscape and biodiversity enhancements will be achieved in the area as far north as the A14 trunk road to help enhance the quality of the setting of Cambridge and mitigate the impact of development.
 It will also set out improved countryside access to provide for informal recreation to serve both the development proposed in the City and existing development in this sector of Cambridge.
-This should include a replacement facility for the current public footpath through open countryside along the administrative boundary that will be incorporated into the development as well as pedestrian use of the A14 overbridge. - 3.15 It is important that any urban related open uses, such as playing fields, that are proposed in the Green Belt are carefully located and designed to ensure they do not reduce the effectiveness of the Green Belt separation between Cambridge and Girton in visual terms, particularly having regard to matters such as fencing and floodlighting (see Policy NH/8). - 3.16 The development will help meet the high level of housing need in the district.
-This requires balancing the need to make best use of land with creating a high quality urban extension to Cambridge.
-The final number of dwellings will be determined through a design-led approach and the required Masterplan and Design Guides / Codes and the capacity of approximately 1,000 is a notional capacity to be finalised through the planning application process.
-A range of house types, sizes and mix will also be important in ensuring a balanced community.
+There is a public footpath along the administrative boundary between Darwin Green 1 and Darwin Green 2.
+This route will be incorporated into the development.
+New routes for Non-Motorised Users will be delivered in the countryside between the site and the A14, as well as pedestrian / cycle use of the A14 overbridge. - 3.15 It is important that any urban related open uses, such as playing fields, that are proposed in the Green Belt are carefully located and designed to ensure they do not reduce the effectiveness of the Green Belt separation between Cambridge and Girton in visual terms, particularly having regard to matters such as fencing and floodlighting (see Policy NH/8).